kubecost/docs/using-kubecost/navigating-the-kubecost-ui/legacy-teams.md

 # Legacy Teams

 {% hint style="info" %}
-As of v1.6, legacy Teams and this document have been replaced with an [enhanced version of Teams](teams.md) with different configuration and additional capabilities.
+As of v2.6, legacy Teams and this document have been replaced with an [enhanced version of Teams](teams.md) with different configuration and additional capabilities.
+Please only reference this document if you are using Teams before version v2.6.
 {% endhint %}

 Teams allows basic RBAC functionality using Kubecost's UI.